oracle/rwloadsim/docs/INSTALL.md

 |workloads|Various workloads that can be deployed immediately|
 |oltp|Files implementing the "oltp" workload|

-If you prefer, you can clone or pull from github (which would allow you to compile rwloadsim yourself), and then use a file like rwloadsim-linux-x86_64-binonly-2.3.0.tgz.
+If you prefer to have access to source code, but avoid building the executables, you can clone or pull from github (which would allow you to potentially compile rwloadsim yourself), and then use a file like rwloadsim-linux-x86_64-binonly-2.3.0.tgz.
 This file contains little more than the compiled binaries of the rwloadsim program,